Aphrodite’s Dance

 Last night the world looked west to see in warmth the sky Unveiled in roses, Aphrodite shared her smile Her borrowed light divine arranged the world to dwell The rays divine conveyed her tale for saints to tell Her rosy fingers spread across horizons far The rays of God revealed her Being, hidden star To Aphrodite, love surrenders night concealed To free, enflame, the hearts once frozen, numb, and sealed Her jealousy had vanished into grace that eve Rejoice, the world was glad to see her lightly weave A tapestry divine to lift our souls to heights Her joyous countenance sublime redeemed her rites Seraphic Aphrodite gazed with charm beguiled No anxious frown nor any woes in love reviled O Aphrodite, petal-soft and bright revealed Then faded into Being’s glow, unseen, unsealed

-To follow the Golden Thread is to walk the path of return—drawn not by force, but by the ache of beauty, the stirrings of love, and the recollection of majesty once known.
+To follow the Golden Thread is to walk the path of return—drawn not by force, but by the ache of beauty, the stirrings of love, the wonder of wisdom, and the recollection of majesty once known.
 It is spun from Aphrodite’s first glance, carried through Athena’s flame of wisdom, and knotted at last in the crowning place of Hera’s Highlands.
 Each herald, each sign, each step in the Sky-Veil is bound together by its light.

 ✦ Rose-Bearer - A luminous guide, often aligned with Aphrodite in the cosmology of the Sky-Veil, who initiates the wanderer’s first awakening upon the path of the gleaming golden thread.
 Joyful, radiant, and full of grace, she dances ahead of the procession, scattering unseen petals of invitation toward the Veil.
 Her rose is not merely a flower, but a sign—fragrance of the divine, image of love’s first light, and a herald of Beauty that beckons from beyond.

-To follow the Rose-Bearer is to consent to the first echo of grace—to risk wonder, to pause in the hush before reason, and to remember the path home.
+To follow the Rose-Bearer is to consent to the first echo of grace—to risk wonder, to pause in the hush before reason, and to “remember” the path home.

-✦ Sky-Veil - The threshold of Being in this mythopoetic cosmology, representing the veil between time and eternity, symbol and reality, longing and fulfillment.
-It is across the Sky-Veil that hypostatic heralds of Being—embodied symbolically by the goddesses—shimmer, and through which the soul journeys in mythic contemplation toward divine encounter.
-The saints dwell beyond the veil; the goddesses, as “hypostatic emergences” foreshadowing divine virtues, herald from its edge.
-St. Joan of Arc guides the pilgrim across the Sky-Veil of transformation in Christ to Magdalene’s contemplative grotto on the far side in the Immaculate Heart of Mary.
+✦ Sky-Veil - The threshold of Being in this mythopoetic cosmology, representing the veil between the mundane, flat world of day-to-day existence and the enchanting retrieval of Being—between symbol and meaning, longing and fulfillment.
+The Sky-Veil refers to this as moving from “forgetfulness” (flat world) to “remembrance” (enchantment gleaming around the divine we have always known but forgotten).
+It is across the Sky-Veil that hypostatic heralds of Being—embodied symbolically by the goddesses—shimmer, and through which the soul journeys in mythic wonder toward divine encounter.
+Saints dwell beyond the veil in the Highlands of Majesty and the contemplative Grove Beyond; the goddesses, as “hypostatic emergences” foreshadowing divine virtues, herald through the liminal “space” in the world we encounter.